-For designated and qualifying cash flow hedges, the effective portion of cumulative gain or loss on the hedging instrument is initially recognized directly in OCI within equity (Cash flow hedge reserve).
+For designated and qualifying cash flow hedges, the effective portion of cumulative gain or loss on the hedging instrument is initially recognized directly in OCI within equity (Cash flow hedge reserve) until the forecasted cash flows being hedged are recognized in profit and loss.
+When the forecasted cash flows are recognized in profit and loss, the cash flow hedge reserve related to those cash flows is reclassified from OCI to profit and loss.
 The ineffective portion of the gain or loss on the hedging instrument is recognized in the statement of comprehensive income through profit or loss.

-When a hedging instrument expires, is sold, terminated or exercised, or when a hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss that has been recognized in OCI at that time remains in OCI until the forecasted transaction is ultimately recognised in the income statement.
+When a hedging instrument expires, is sold, terminated or exercised, or when a hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss that has been recognized in OCI is recognized through profit and loss at that time.
 When a forecast transaction is no longer expected to occur, the cumulative gain or loss that was reported in OCI is immediately transferred to the income statement.